rbtylee/tutorial-jsonc/tutorial/File.md

 # Reading a JSON file

 To ease into things, let's start by creating a simple utility function to parse a JSON file; later we'll delve into how we can control the parsing in more detail.
 First, we consider how to read a JSON file into memory and print the file contents as a c string.
-For this example and many of the rest of the examples, I am going to use the JSON representation of a person taken from the aforementioned [Wikipedia article](https://en.wikipedia.org/wiki/JSON).
-Copy and paste the JSON below into a text editor and save as _*contact.json*_
+For this example and many of the rest of the examples, I am going to use the JSON representation of a person taken from the aforementioned [Wikipedia article](https://en.wikipedia.org/wiki/JSON), [_*contact.json*_](https://github.com/rbtylee/tutorial-jsonc/blob/master/src/contact.json):

 ```
 {